-OPS(EADRCC)(2014)0032 EADRCC Situation Report No 1 OPS(EADRCC)(2014)0034
+OPS(EADRCC)(2014)0032 EADRCC Situation Report No 1 OPS(EADRCC)(2014)0034 EADRCC Situation Report No 2 OPS(EADRCC)(2014)0038

-This report consists of : - 6 - pages
+This report consists of : - 7 - pages

-1. Turkey initially requested humanitarian assistance for Syrian refugees in Turkey through EADRCC on 13 April 2012.
-Based on the document OPS(EADRCC)(2012)0046, EADRCC started to support Turkish authorities.
-The final report regarding Syrian refugees in the Turkey was published on 17 December 2013, based on the information provided by Turkish side to EADRCC.
+1. Turkey initially requested humanitarian assistance for Syrian refugees in Turkey through the EADRCC on 13 April 2012.
+Based on document OPS(EADRCC)(2012)0046, EADRCC started to support Turkish authorities.
+The final report regarding Syrian refugees in the Turkey was published on 17 December 2013, and was based on the information provided by Turkish side to the EADRCC.
 Since then, the number of Syrian refugees in 22 temporary protection centres has reached up to 220.000 people, while the number of Syrians outside these centres is estimated to be around 800.000 people.
-In light of this background, Turkey decided to resubmit an international call for humanitarian assistance.
+In light of this, Turkey decided to resubmit an international call for humanitarian assistance.

-In accordance with the procedures at reference, EADRCC has received a disaster assistance request from Turkey on 30 June 2014 at 16:06 UTC.
+In accordance with the procedures at reference, the EADRCC received a disaster assistance request from Turkey on 30 June 2014 at 16:06 UTC.
 The following information was provided.